ethz-asl/vgn/README.md

 Generate raw synthetic grasping trials using the [pybullet](https://github.com/bulletphysics/bullet3) physics simulator.

-First, a scene with randomly placed objects is generated.
-Next, multiple depth images are rendered to reconstruct a point cloud of the scene.
-A geometric heuristic then samples grasp candidates which are evaluated using dynamic simulation.
-These steps are repeated until the desired number of grasps has been generated.

 ```
 python scripts/generate_data.py data/raw/foo --scene pile --object-set blocks [--num-grasps=...] [--sim-gui]
 ```

-- The options for `scene` are `pile` and `packed`.
-- See `data/urdfs` for available object sets.
-- Use the `--sim-gui` option to show the simulation.
+* `python scripts/generate_data.py -h` prints a list with all the options.
-- `mpirun -np <num-workers> python ...` will run multiple simulations in parallel.
+* `mpirun -np <num-workers> python ...` will run multiple simulations in parallel.

 The script will create the following file structure within `data/raw/foo`:

-- `grasps.csv` contains the configuration, label, and associated scene for each grasp,
+* `grasps.csv` contains the configuration, label, and associated scene for each grasp,
-- `scenes/<scene_id>.npz` contains the synthetic sensor data of each scene.
+* `scenes/<scene_id>.npz` contains the synthetic sensor data of each scene.

 The `data.ipynb` notebook is useful to clean, balance and visualize the generated data.